UMM-CSci-Systems/C-programming-arrays/README.md

 Some things to watch our for:

 * In the past there has been strong inverse correlation between length and correctness on these problem.
-If you find yourself wandering off into 2 or (especially!)
-3 pages of code for any of these, you've likely lost the plot and should probably ask for some help.
+If you find yourself wandering off into 2 or more pages of code for any of these, you've likely lost the plot and should probably ask for some help.
 * Make sure you initialize all variables (including variables used to index arrays in loops).
 C won't give you an error if you fail to initialize something, and sometimes you can get lucky and your tests will accidentally pass because, at least that one time, you happened to get the "right" initial value.
 That doesn't mean your code is correct, though.
 * Make sure you allocate space for the null terminator `\0` when allocating space for strings.

 There are more comprehensive tips and suggestions in `Tips_and_suggestions.md` in the repository.

-## Mergesort
+### Mergesort

 Your task here is to implement a well known sorting algorithm in C, e.g.,